 If you are thinking about creating an estate plan in Virginia, it’s best to hire a knowledgeable estate planning attorney to draft the proper documents on your behalf.

 Importantly, a properly drafted estate plan includes naming a guardian for your children.
-If you have minor children, and you want to choose and control who cares for them if something happens to you, then you should contact one of our experienced estate law attorneys today.
+If you have minor children, and you want to choose and control who cares for them if something happens to you, then you should contact one of our experienced estate planning attorneys today.

 If you choose to carry on without an estate plan, your state’s laws (e.g., Code of Virginia) will determine who inherits your “estate assets”.
 In Virginia, without a properly created estate plan, your local circuit court oversees the administration of your estate—causing unnecessary fees, court filings, inventories, and accountings that may tie your estate up in the courts for years.
-In all, the process can be a major headache for your family you leave behind.
+In all, the process can be a major headache for the family members you leave behind.

 Fortunately, you can make things easier for the people you love and provide them peace of mind by sitting down with one of our experienced estate law attorneys to craft a plan tailored to your needs, and that keeps the government out of your estate affairs.